TheKitty/awesome-microbit/README.md

 - [Kodu Controller](http://www.kodugamelab.com/bbc-microbit/) - Enables interacting with the micro:bit from Kodu Game Lab.
 - [Simulink Coder Support Package](http://www.mathworks.com/help/supportpkg/microbit/) - Package that enables you to create Simulink models and automatically generate and deploy code on the micro:bit.
 - [micro:bit for Dyalog APL on the Pi](https://github.com/APLPi/microbit) - Tools for using the micro:bit (via MicroPython serial connection) with the Dyalog APL programming language on the Raspberry Pi.
 - [Gobot](https://gobot.io/documentation/platforms/microbit/) - Framework for the Go programming language to program devices in the real world.
-It can now the micro:bit via Bluetooth LE.
+It can access the micro:bit via Bluetooth LE.
 - [Microbit-Unity](https://github.com/bLiGM/Microbit-Unity) - Unity scripts to allow the BBC Microbit to be used as a Unity Controller.
 - [Haxe node BBC micro:bit](https://github.com/MatthijsKamstra/hx-node-bbc-microbit) - Control a BBC micro:bit from Node.js using BLE and the Haxe programming language.
 - [App Inventor + IoT](http://iot.appinventor.mit.edu/#/microbit/microbitintro) - Control a micro:bit via Bluetooth with App Inventor, a visual programming environment for Android applications.